limine-bootloader/limine/CONFIG.md

   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
 KASLR is enabled by default.
-  * `TERM_CONFIG_OVERRIDE` - If set to `yes`, override the terminal configuration for this entry.
-Resets all the `TERM_*` assignments to default and allows setting them anew inside the entry.
-Note that without this, Limine will never look for terminal configuration settings inside entries.

 * Chainload protocol on BIOS:
   * `DRIVE` - The 1-based drive to chainload, if omitted, assume boot drive.